 Why it matters.
 As a large, long-term investor to funds and corporations around the nation, we believe we can help raise the bar for the entire industry.
-That's why we're promoting an investment philosophy that fuses traditional investment objectives – safety of principal, optimal returns, and diversification – with a focus on corporate accountability, innovation, and the common good.
-By doing so, not only do we position ourselves to protect shareholder value and maximize returns, we can help foster a business culture that is more attentive to human rights, environmental impacts, and the needs of the entire community.
+That's why we're promoting an investment philosophy that fuses traditional investment objectives – optimal risk-adjusted returns, low expenses, and diversification – with a focus on sustainability, corporate responsibility, and risk management.
+By doing so, not only do we position ourselves to protect shareholder value and maximize returns, we can help foster a business culture that is more attentive to structural trends, societal impacts, and long-term growth.
 And that benefits all of us in Illinois and beyond.

 1Fulton, Mark, Bruce Kahn, and Camilla Sharples.
 “Sustainable Investing: Establishing Long-Term Value and Performance.”
 Deutsche Bank Group.
 June 2012.
 Accessible at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2222740&rec=1&srcabs=2508281&alg=1&pos=2.